UCLALibrary/foundations/modules/key-ideas/_posts/2000-01-04-critical-pedagogy.md

 Adapted from Ira Shor, Empowering Education, 129
 >

-Proponents of critical pedagogy have argued that "teachers and students should be co-creators of knowledge within the classroom, and dominant ideologies should be exposed for critique and discussion."
+Proponents of critical pedagogy have argued that "teachers and students should be co-creators of knowledge within the classroom, and dominant ideologies should be exposed for critique and discussion" (Anderson & Herr, 2007).

 Building on this idea, bell hooks writes,